Loki-Astari/geeky-nextjs/content/posts/NisseV4.md

             // Get a reference to the socket. auto& socket = iterator->second;
             // Handle the reference as before.
-            handleConnection(socket);
+            handleConnection(socket, contentDir);
             // Once processing is complete remove the storage for Socket
-            // and clean up any associated storage. std::unique_lock<std::mutex>    lock(openSocketMutex);
+            // and cleanup any associated storage.
+            std::unique_lock<std::mutex>    lock(openSocketMutex);
             openSockets.erase(iterator);
         });